 unsigned int myVar1, myVar2;

+Currently only the characters a..z, A..Z, 0..9 and underscore '_' are allowed in variable names and the variable name must start with a letter or underscore.
 For a complete list of types allowed, see Data Types.
 Any variables declared in a Script will be displayed in the Variables tab of the Inspector.
-Arrays of variables can also be declared (see Arrays and Strings).
+Arrays of variables can also be declared (see Arrays, Duplicates, and Optimizing).
 Declaring variables is the main way of building Templates (see Declaring Template Variables for more information).

 Constants can be declared using the keyword 'const' before a variable declaration.
 For example: